 - Unattended payment systems

-- Offer and process gift cards.
+- Offer and process gift cards

-One drawback; ShopKeep’s analytics app is only available on iPad.
+However, there is a drawback; ShopKeep’s analytics app is only available on iPad.

-If you have employees running your POS system who would have to use their personal devices to make sales, or if you don’t want to use your personal phone for business purposes, you need an alternative.
+If you have employees running your mobile POS system who would have to use their personal devices to make sales, or if you don’t want to use your personal phone for business purposes, you need an alternative.
 That’s where Clover Flex comes in.
 Clover Flex is a small, handheld system that can be used with all payment types.
 Its features include:

 - Scanning barcodes